opertifelipe/covid19/README.md

 The web app shows a simple visualization of my results.
 To shows the web app you should run:

     streamlit run run.py
+The app folder contains:
+- main.py: main program to train and test the model;
+- params_1.yml: parameters used to train and test the model;
+- learning_covid: package with functions related to preprocessing and modelling.
+Currently are available the RandomForestRegression, Ridge regression, Lasso regression, and kernel Ridge regression (several not-linear functions);
+- models: joblib file with the Pipeline models;
+- tables: several table saved during the training and the test;
+- report: final results;
+- run.py: web app with my personal results.